With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 Of course, The Right Suff is the perfect lead-in to the Apollo program!

-I saw it with friends when it first came out in the movie theater.
+I saw it with friends when it first came out in theaters.

-My husband was out to sea on a submarine, so I drove myself home, zooming our stick-shift Celica as quickly as possible up Route 3, until I realized I didn’t want a speeding ticket!
+I drove myself home, zooming the car as quickly as possible until I realized I didn’t want a speeding ticket!

-This movie is perhaps longer than it needs to be, but it, too, highlighted the efforts and work of the people behind the space program.
+This movie highlighted the efforts and work of the people behind the space program.

-I loved Chuck Yeager’s amazing daring-do with those fast jets, so much so that I read his biography, Yeager, shortly thereafter.
+I loved Chuck Yeager’s amazing daring-do with those fast jets, and read his biography, Yeager, shortly thereafter.

-I fell in love with his wife, Glynnis, a strong-willed military wife who loved her husband but didn’t let him get away with anything.
+I fell in love with his wife, Glynnis, a strong-willed military wife.
+She loved her husband but didn’t let him get away with anything.

 As I was a military wife at the time, her example and that of many others was a great encouragement.

-Tom Wolfe’s book, The Right Stuff, is also fabulous, but as a military wife, I found the first chapter chilling and terrifying.
+Tom Wolfe’s book, The Right Stuff, is also fabulous.
+As a military wife, I found the first chapter chilling and terrifying.

 First Man